Machine Learning - Predicting Housing Prices in Ames, Iowa

-  The number of variables with missing value in the test dataset is much more than in the training dataset.
+The number of variables with missing value in the test dataset is much greater than in the training dataset.
 The imputation has to be implemented in both the training and testing datasets.
 Let's take a look at our imputation strategy over the training dataset.

 We identified missing values into 'pseudo' and 'real' missing values.
 The pseudo means the values are not actually missing.
 Instead, they are indicating a house without the corresponding attribute.
-For instance, the NaNs in variable PoolQC, which stands for swimming pool quality, represent houses without a swimming pool, which is common.
+For instance, the NaNs in variable PoolQC, which stands for swimming pool quality, represents houses without a swimming pool, which is common.
 So we imputed these pseudo missing values with words/strings like 'No PoolQC.'
 For the real missing values, we imputed by grouping the values in the predictor variable by their labels in the related variable, taking the mean, median, or mode from the grouped values of the predictor variables, and using that to impute a missing value for predictor variable in each of the groups.

-  For example, we imputed 'LotFrontage,' which stands for the Linear feet of street-connected to the property by grouping the values in it by the labels of their corresponding Neighborhood, taking the median, and use it to impute.
+For example, we imputed 'LotFrontage,' which stands for the Linear feet of street-connected to the property by grouping the values in it by the labels of their corresponding Neighborhood, taking the median, and using it to impute.
 We also used some life experience and domain knowledge to impute.
 For example, we imputed the feature 'Electrical' by the industrial standard Electrical system ('Standard Circuit Breakers & Romex').

 Similarly, we imputed the test dataset.

 As our linear model is not robust enough to deal with different data types, we grouped the data into different categories: continuous, ordinal categorical, and nominal categorical, and transformed them respectively, as shown in the slide below.